tadhgj/quizletplusplus/README.md

 ### Working Features
 * Highlights (on mouse hover) the correct answer in a multiple choice question in **Learn mode**.
-* Intercepts and replaces keypresses to spell out the correct answer in a written question in either **Learn or Write mode**.
+* Intercepts and replaces keypresses to spell out the correct answer in a written question in Learn mode.
 * Has a button to activate the service (which is constantly broken on Quizlet page design refreshes)
 * Has a popup system that indicates when the service has been activated, or detected a flashcard match.